EatMoreChicken/simple-bash-backup-utility/README.md

 - [ ] Source config files for file-based configs (Users can use this instead of flags)
 - [ ] `--initialize` flag to check for dependencies
 - [ ] `--dry-run` flag to run a test backup without writing the backup
 - [ ] Add warnings when backing up large files (Ex.
-A warning for if a large `.log` file was tarred incase the user isn't aware of that.)
+A warning for if a large `.log` file was tarred incase the user isn't aware of that)